 IT started as a harmless question.
 Is George Lazenby a Goulburnian?

-For the most part, the information supplied was fairly consistent although there were a few discrepancies.
+For the most part, the information supplied was consistent, although there were a few discrepancies.

 There was some debate about where he lived.
 Several readers said he lived in Faithfull Street (and some of those narrowed it down to 107 Faithfull Street).